 The above case highlights the importance of identifying whether an Award is applicable to your employees.

-If you require any further information or assistance in regards to the above topic, please do not hesitate to contact the team at The Quinn Group on (02) 9223 9166 or submit an online enquiry.
+If you require any further information or assistance in regards to wages paid to sales staff or any other employment law related matters, please do not hesitate to contact the team at The Quinn Group on (02) 9223 9166 or submit an online enquiry.